Hwaseong Fortress: Construction

 Hwaseong Fortress was built over a two-and-a-half-year period, from 1794 to 1796 according to the designs of the architect Chŏng Yagyong, who would later become a renowned leader of the Silhak movement.
 Silhak, which means practical learning, encouraged the use of science and industry, and Chŏng incorporated fortress designs from Korea and China along with contemporary science into his plans.
 The use of brick as a building material for the fortress and employment of efficient pulleys and cranes were also due to the influence of Silhak.

 Construction of the fortress was also a response to the collapse of the Korean front line during the Imjin war.
 At the time, the dominant model for building fortresses in Korea was to make a simple wall for the city or town and a separate mountain fortress to which the people could evacuate in times of war.
 However, this fortress was built to include elements of a wall, defensive fortress, and town centre, the four main gates being used as the gates for the town.
 The arrow-launching platforms built along ramparts with crenellated parapets and battlements were defensive elements of the fortress while the wall also included secret gates for offensive actions.

-The fortress took 700,000 man-hours to build and cost the national treasury 870,000 nyang, the currency at the time, and 1500 sacks of rice to pay the workers.
+The fortress took 700,000 person-hours to build and cost the national treasury 870,000 nyang, the currency at the time, and 1500 sacks of rice to pay the workers.
 In the past, government work had been carried out by corvée labour, but in this case workers were paid by the government, another sign of Silhak influence.